 SLTA represents 2,500 trustees representing libraries throughout Saskatchewan, in northern hamlets, rural communities, as well as towns and cities.
 All persons in Saskatchewan may access the information in these libraries, in whatever media they are provided, without a user fee.
 Resource-sharing and co-operation are the fundamental strengths of what is called Saskatchewan’s “one province” library system – a system that is the envy of the country.

-Municipal public libraries exist in Regina and Saskatoon.
+Municipal public libraries exist in Regina, Saskatoon and Prince Albert.
 The seven regional library systems in southern Saskatchewan are Chinook, Lakeland, Palliser, Parkland, Southeast, Wapiti and Wheatland.
 The northern part of the province is served by the Pahksimon Nuye-áh Library.

 News & Events